 Development and maintenance of the platform can be funded by the dash treasury system!

 There are 2 main models that could be used to create the platform; a centralized account based website or a decentralized platform.
 An implementation could use elements from both and accountless trading could be a compromise.

 A centralized account based website

 A website that gathers data from dash APIs to generate decision markets for each proposal.
 Users sign up anonymously, deposit dash into their accounts and trade on the markets.
-Much like a betting, forex or trading site.
+Much like a betting site or an exchange.